Chains vs. Independents

 are that it won’t ... and therein lies the opportunity.

 Independent restaurant operators represent the American Dream at its finest.
-The individual creativity,
+The individual creativity, character

-independent operator.
-Without successful independents there will be no new national chains ... and nobody to give
+successful independents there will be no new national chains ... and nobody to give the national chains new

 The job of any business is to grow, so the evolution from single unit to multiple units is appropriate, but the